History of Sweden: The Great Northern War: 1700

 Russia, Saxony–Poland, and Denmark–Norway pooled their power in 1700 and attacked the Swedish Empire.
 Although the young Swedish King Charles XII (1682–1718; reigned 1697–1718) won spectacular victories in the early years of the Great Northern War, most notably in the stunning success against the Russians at the Battle of Narva (1700), his plan to attack Moscow and force Russia into peace proved too ambitious.

-This family crypt and the chapel above it house, in highly ornate coffins, the remains of all four of the Wittelsbach Dynasty monarchs of Sweden whose high-powered period (1654–1720) has been called the Caroline Era for Kings Carl X Gustav, Carl XI and Carl XII.

 The Russians won decisively at the Battle of Poltava in June 1709, capturing much of the exhausted Swedish army.
 Charles XII and the remnants of his army were cut off from Sweden and fled south into Ottoman territory, where he remained three years.
 He overstayed his welcome, refusing to leave until the Ottoman Empire joined him in a new war against Tsar Peter I of Russia.
 He established a powerful political network in Constantinople, which included even the mother of the sultan.
 Charles's persistence worked, as Peter's army was checked by Ottoman troops.
 However, Turkish failure to pursue the victory enraged Charles and from that moment his relations with the Ottoman administration soured.
 During the same period, the behavior of his troops worsened and turned disastrous.
 Lack of discipline and contempt for the locals soon created an unbearable situation in Moldavia.
 The Swedish soldiers behaved badly, destroying, stealing, raping, and killing.
 Meanwhile, back in the north, Sweden was invaded by its enemies; Charles returned home in 1714, too late to restore his lost empire and impoverished homeland; he died in 1718.
 In the subsequent peace treaties, the allied powers, joined by Russia and Great Britain-Hanover, ended Sweden's reign as a great power.
 Russia now dominated the north.
 The war-weary Riksdag asserted new powers and reduced the crown to a constitutional monarchy, with power held by a civilian government controlled by the Riksdag.
-A new "Age of Freedom" opened, and the economy was rebuilt, supported by large exports of iron and lumber to Britain.
+A new "Age of Liberty" opened, and the economy was rebuilt, supported by large exports of iron and lumber to Britain.
 The Riksdag developed into an active parliament.
 This tradition continued into the nineteenth century, laying the basis for the transition towards a modern democracy.